apigee/api-platform-samples/sample-proxies/oauth-client-credentials/README.md

 ## Configure

-Edit and run these scripts to provision required entities on Apigee Edge:
+1. Edit this script with your environment details:

-1. Update `/setup/setenv.sh` with your environment details.
+    `../../setup/setenv.sh`

-2. Configure API products, developers, and apps in your organization.
+2. Execute this script to set up required API products, developers, and apps in your organization:

-3. Run `/setup/provisioning/setup.sh`
+    `../../setup/provisioning/setup.sh`

 ## Deploy and run the sample project